International Military Tribunal for the Far East: Sentencing

-The verdict and sentences of the tribunal were confirmed by MacArthur on November 24, 1948, two days after a perfunctory meeting with members of the Allied Control Commission for Japan, who acted as the local representatives of the nations of the Far Eastern Commission.
-Six of those representatives made no recommendations for clemency.
-Australia, Canada, India, and the Netherlands were willing to see the general make some reductions in sentences.
-He chose not to do so.
-The issue of clemency was thereafter to disturb Japanese relations with the Allied powers until the late 1950s, when a majority of the Allied powers agreed to release the last of the convicted major war criminals from captivity.

 Other war crimes trials

-More than 5,700 lower-ranking personnel were charged with conventional war crimes in separate trials convened by Australia, China, France, the Netherlands Indies, the Philippines, the United Kingdom, and the United States.
+More than 5,700 lower-ranking personnel were charged with conventional war crimes in separate trials convened by Australia, China, France, the Dutch East Indies, the Philippines, the United Kingdom, and the United States.
 The charges covered a wide range of crimes including prisoner abuse, rape, sexual slavery, torture, ill-treatment of laborers, execution without trial, and inhumane medical experiments.
 The trials took place in around fifty locations in Asia and the Pacific.
 Most trials were completed by 1949, but Australia held some trials in 1951.
 China held 13 tribunals, resulting in 504 convictions and 149 executions.
 Of the 5,700 Japanese individuals indicted for Class B war crimes, 984 were sentenced to death; 475 received life sentences; 2,944 were given more limited prison terms; 1,018 were acquitted; and 279 were never brought to trial or not sentenced.
-The number of death sentences by country is as follows: the Netherlands 236, United Kingdom 223, Australia 153, China 149, United States 140, France 26, and Philippines 17.

 The Soviet Union and Chinese Communist forces also held trials of Japanese war criminals.
 The Khabarovsk War Crime Trials held by the Soviets tried and found guilty some members of Japan's bacteriological and chemical warfare unit, also known as Unit 731.
 However, those who surrendered to the Americans were never brought to trial.
-As Supreme Commander for the Allied Powers, MacArthur gave immunity to Shiro Ishii and all members of the bacteriological research units in exchange for germ warfare data based on human experimentation.
+As Supreme Commander for the Allied Powers, MacArthur gave immunity to Shirō Ishii and all members of the bacteriological research units in exchange for germ warfare data based on human experimentation.
 On May 6, 1947, he wrote to Washington that "additional data, possibly some statements from Ishii probably can be obtained by informing Japanese involved that information will be retained in intelligence channels and will not be employed as 'War Crimes' evidence."
 The deal was concluded in 1948.